 The Police Information Check is required to become a security guard, locksmith or loss prevention officer; or

-The verification of a photo is required.
-Note: The Police Information Check Section will only verify photos for the purpose of security guard/locksmith/loss prevention officer licences.
+The verification (commissioning) of a photo is required.
+Note: The Police Information Check Section will only commission photos for the purpose of security guard/locksmith/loss prevention officer licences.

 Important Notice to Volunteer Organizations regarding VOAN Reinstatement

 A Vulnerable Sector Police Information Check will also include a check of local police records to determine the existence of a pattern of behavior that may result in harm to vulnerable persons.
 A Vulnerable Sector Police Information Check is required when the applicant will be in a position of trust or authority of children under 18 years of age, the elderly or the disable.
 A position of trust or authority must be more than the opportunity for casual contact.

 Under no circumstances will the Edmonton Police Service disclose mental health related occurrences unless such occurrences involve violence or a threat of violence to persons other than themselves.
 Such occurrences will only be disclosed in the interests of public safety.

 The Edmonton Police Service recommends that careful consideration be given to the recency, relevancy and seriousness of the information disclosed.
 The existence of information in a Police Information Check alone should not be a deciding factor in determining the suitability of any applicant.